garfix/richard-readthedocs/docs/source/introduction/execution.md

 `relation` is the Relation object of the relation. `predicate` is the predicate (name) of the relation. `arguments` is the list of arguments __before binding the variables__, so it still contains the variables of the atom. `binding` is the current set of variable-value pairs. `solver` is a reference to the solver.
 It can be used by the relation to solve lists of atoms by itself.

 When a query function is called, the solver passes both the bound arguments (where variables are replaced by their current values) as `db_values`, and the execution context.
 Most relations just use the current values.
 The context is used for a variety of special relations.

+## Processing exception

+When a relation handler finds a problem that can't be resolved within the process, yet needs to be communicated with the user, the handler may raise a `ProcessingException` with a message.
+This message will be part of the result of the process and the block, and will end up in the response to the user.

+An example is handling `resolve_name`.
+If the name can't be found, there's no use returning an empty list as this will result in an empty response and this is not useful to the user.
+In stead the handler can raise a `ProcessingException` with the message: "Name not found: ..."